teretzdev/meetme-discord-11/README.md

 - **Google Sheets Integration**: Updates chat history in Google Sheets.
 - **AI Message Processing**: Processes messages using an AI service.
 - **Discord Message Sending**: Sends processed messages to a Discord channel.
+- **Express Server**: Provides an HTTP server for additional integrations and monitoring.

 ## Running the Application
-To start the application, use the following command:
+To start the application, ensuring all integrated services are running, use the following command:

 ```bash
 npm start